-This weekend a clearance rate of 52% was achieved from 810 auctions.
+This weekend a clearance rate remains stable at 52% was achieved from 810 auctions.
 Of those properties, 420 sold and 390 were passed in, 171 of those on a vendor bid.
 There were also 162 private sales over the past week.

 Buyer behaviour and strategy is now seeing the auction clearance rates consistantly hovering around the 50% mark.
 However properties attracting long term owner occupiers and in locations which offer lifestyle amenities and economic activity are constantly attracting buyers who are bidding strongly.